 Records show that 11 people have died on Brown County roads this year.
 This is four more than last year.
-Still, this year's numbers are considerably less that they were two years ago, when seven more people had died by September.
+Still, this year's numbers are considerably less than they were two years ago, when seven more people had died by September.

 Many, including DOT spokesman Steve Olson, believe that the overall decline in truck accident and roadway deaths can be attributed, at least in part, to reduced driving due to hard economic times.
 However, drunk drivers still play a major role in auto accidents.

-In Brown County every single fatal accident this year has involved alcohol.
+In Brown County, every single fatal accident this year has involved alcohol.
 The Brown County Sheriff's Captain can't believe that alcohol continues to cause so many accidents.

 "That's just amazing," said Capt.
 Randy Schultz.
 "People aren't getting the message"